 - Notes: A poor war diary for the period it covers with brief entries with very little detail.

-Unfortunately, there was no regimental history produced for the regiment covering its service during the First World War.
+Unfortunately, there was no regimental history produced for the Regiment covering its service during the First World War.
 A good book to provide the context of the Regiment’s service on the Western Front during the war is David Kenyon’s Horsemen in No Man’s Land: British Cavalry and Trench Warfare 1914-1918.
+The Mhow Cavalry Brigade Headquarters’ war diaries should add more information regarding the movements and activities of the Regiment.
+The first covers the period between November 1914 and December 1916 (WO 95/1176/1) and the second between January 1917 and March 1918 (WO 95/1160/1).

-Extracts from War Diaries of the 6th Dragoon Guards
+Extract from the War Diary of the 6th (Inniskilling) Dragoons

 This report may be divided into 3 headings: